coolguy284/node-hash-backup/README.md

         aliases: path-to-file
     --verify=<value> (default true): If true, file checksum will be verified before the file is output.

-Command `getRawFileContents`:
-  Directly prints the contents of a file to console.

-  Aliases:
-    get-raw-file-contents

-  Options:
-    --backupDir=<backupDir> (required): The hash backup folder to prune.
-        aliases: --backup-dir, --to
-    --name=<name> (required): The name of the backup to get the file from.
-    --pathToFile=<relativePath> (required): The path inside the backup of the file to access.
-        aliases: path-to-file
-    --verify=<value> (default true): If true, file checksum will be verified before the file is output.

-Command `pruneBackupDir`:
-  Removes unreferenced files from the backup dir.

-  Aliases:
-    prune-backup-dir

-  Options:
-    --backupDir=<backupDir> (required): The hash backup folder to prune.
-        aliases: --backup-dir, --to

 Command `pruneBackupDir`:
   Removes unreferenced files from the backup dir.